GoldingAustin/mk-gql/README.md

 ## CLI

-The `@kibeo/mk-gql` command currently accepts the following arguments:
+The `mk-gql` command currently accepts the following arguments:

 - `--format ts|js|mjs` The type of files that need to be generated (default: `js`)
 - `--outDir <dir>` The output directory of the generated files (default: `src/models`)